We are headed into the winter: whether you’re going to the Pocanoes or elsewhere, if you’ve never snowboarded before, you have GOT TO CHECK THIS OUT.

 To prevent the trailer from feeling too hot during summer days, or from being too claustrophobic, it has been fitted with three windows which open to the outside.
 These windows allow for free circulation of air in and out of the trailer, keeping it properly ventilated and refreshed.
 These windows also allow light to get through, keeping the interior perfectly lit.

-A portable toilet is another cool feature that makes the MeerKat trailer a top priority and a must-have item for many campers.
+A portable toilet is another cool feature that makes the MeerKat trailer for sale a top priority and option… and a must-have item for many campers!
 With this toilet standing inside the trailer, you do not have to tour the entire campground at night looking for a place to relieve yourself.
 The toilet sits discreetly inside and is hidden from the trailer’s seating area.
 It slides out from under the seats, so you’d have to empty it fairly often.

 Other features include LED running lights fixed on the outer side, full-sized wheels which come with stabilizers, a small dining table, a hanging closet, and storage compartments under the seating areas.